 3) The return to XMB

-Although i was a relatively simple process, I feel I must mention what happens when you want to restore backed up data from your system.
-If you have used the Backup Utility to backup all your data, like me, you will notice that when you try to restore your data, you will be forced to to a Format again!
+Although it was a relatively simple process, I feel I must mention what happens when you want to restore backed-up data from your system.
+If you have used the Backup Utility to backup all your data, like me, you will notice that when you try to restore your data, you will be forced to a Format again!
 Well, don’t be afraid.
-That Format option will only format the PS3 partition, and not the Linux one.
-In other words, do it.
-The PS3 partition will be formatted, the Linux OS will remain intact, and the PS3 will reboot from the XMB and will start restoring your system from the backed up data.
+That Format option will only format the PS3 partition and not the Linux one.
+In other words, please do it.
+The PS3 partition will be formatted, the Linux OS will remain intact, and the PS3 will reboot from the XMB and start restoring your system from the backed-up data.

 4) The return to Linux… again

-In order to boot from linux again, go to Settings->System Settings->Default System and choose the “other os” option.
+To boot from Linux again, go to Settings->System Settings->Default System and choose the “other os” option.
 That will allow you to boot from the Linux Partition.

 - You probably have black borders near the edges of your TV screen.

 Well, the second problem has a fix.
 And I will post a guide for that too in the next few days.
 However, the first one is another thing.
 The available memory for the OS is 222 Mbytes, which is the real bottleneck, but you will also notice that not all the cores of the PS3 are at work with Linux.
-In fact, only two(one?) of them is working.
-However, as you will notice, after a few tweaks that I will mention here, you will be ready to enjoy Linux at not great, but much greater speeds.
+Only two(one?) of them are working.
+However, as you will notice, after a few tweaks that I will mention here, you will be ready to enjoy Linux at not tremendous but much greater speeds.